Jones slopes and coarse volume of near-alternating links: Introduction

 We give the necessary definitions in order to state the main results below.
-We shall always consider a link $K\subset S^3$.
+We shall always consider a knot or a link $K\subset S^3$.
+The theorems and conjectures will be stated in the fullest generality possible, where it will be indicated whether we are considering a knot or a link.
 The indices $i, j, k$ should be considered independently in each instance unless explicitly stated otherwise.